College Factual by our College Data Analytics Team

 Associate Degree Highest Degree Type

-There were roughly 43 nursing students who graduated with this degree at Eastern International College - Jersey City in the most recent data year.
-Graduates who receive their degree from the nursing program earn an average of $72,150 for their early career.
+There were about 47 nursing students who graduated with this degree at Eastern International College - Jersey City in the most recent year we have data available.
+Students who receive their degree from the nursing program make about $72,150 for their early career.

 More information about a degree in nursing from Eastern International College - Jersey City